 The preparation of financial statements in conformity with U.S. GAAP requires our management to make estimates and assumptions about future events that affect the amounts reported in the financial statements and accompanying notes.
 Actual results could differ materially from those estimates.
 We evaluate our critical accounting policies and estimates on an ongoing basis.
 We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances.
 Actual results may differ from these estimates under different assumptions or conditions.
-Our critical accounting policies and estimates are discussed in our 2010 10-K.
+Except for the accounting policy mentioned below, our critical accounting policies and estimates are discussed in our 2010 10-K.